Skip to main content

 Using Kruskal’s algorithm, we add edges from cheapest to most expensive, rejecting any that close a circuit.
 We stop when the graph is connected.

-The graph up to this point is shown to the right.
+The graph up to this point is below.

 Continuing,